soulmachines/sm-web-component/README.md

 ### Local development

+Start Dev Server with Live Reload:

+- `npm run start`

+Build and Server Code Snippet (Prerequisite for Cypress):

-- `npm run start` to run the dev server with live reload
+- `npm run build` to compile the scripts and build the snippet
 - `npm run serve-snippet` to start a server and serve the snippet code

+Run Cypress Test:

+- `npm run cypress:open` to open cypress browser

+#### Storybook

 - `npm run storybook` to start storybook
-- `npm run build` to compile the scripts and build the snippet
-- `npm run build:cypress` to compile the code and copy across the cypress test pages
-- `npm run build-snippet` to compile snippet script
-- `npm run copy-cypress-pages` to copy cypress test pages into dist folder

 ### Linting